 A $155 fee is required for all Pre-College students.
 This fee is separate from and unrelated to health insurance.
 Please visit the RISD Health Services website or call RISD 401 454-6625 for more information about services.

 Students who apply before Friday, April 6, 2018 and are accepted will need to submit a $500 non-refundable deposit within five business days after acceptance.
 Students who apply after Friday, April 6, 2018 must pay all tuition and fees in full within five business days after acceptance.
-International students must pay full tuition and fees within five business days of acceptance.
+International students must pay full tuition and fees within five business days of acceptance regardless of submission date.

 Art Supplies and Presentation Materials

 Students will need a variety of art supplies and presentation materials (along with appropriate carrying cases) for their courses.
 Depending on the student’s major and approaches taken by different instructors, supplies can sometimes be in excess of $800.
 Students may wish to bring supplies that they already own to mitigate cost.
 To this end, a general supply list that every student needs will be sent with the student’s program forms and documentation.
 Inevitably, students will need to purchase supplies during the program, and there are several local art supply stores to accommodate these needs.

 All costs and fees associated with planned Pre-College Program activities (e.g., museum/venue admissions fees, buses, ferries, etc.) are included with the tuition for the program.
 However, students are responsible for any sundry purchases during these activities.
 As with art supplies, all other miscellaneous expenses, such as travel to and from the RISD campus at the start and end of the program (and during excused absences), are the responsibility of the student and their parents or guardians.